-The General (Peter Ustinov), ruler of the country, at one point tries bargaining with the He informs the Soviet two contenders.
-Ambassador of an American intelligence operation.
-"We know," he is told.
-Keeping his neutrality, he proceeds to inform the American Ambassador, only to be told, "We know they know."
+The General (Peter Ustinov), ruler of the know."
 Back to the Soviet Ambassador, and, "We know they know we know."

-This game of human ping-pong (that was a version of Pong, but done in meatspace, cyberkiddies) ends when the American ambassador counts "knows" and in a terrible realization shouts, "They know that!?"
+This game of human ping-pong (that was a

+version of Pong, but done in meatspace, went up to hold the dirt. cyberkiddies) ends when the American ambassador counts "knows" and in a terrible people who dug the "Great Escape" tunnels? realization shouts, "They know that!?"

-How did he know that !?
+How did he know that!?
 Peter had connexions in the secret world.
-His father, Jona Freiherr von Ustinow (1892-1962), better known as Klop Ustinov, had been an officer for MI-5 (a war before that he had been an officer in the Kaiserlicheluftstreitkräfte, the German Imperial Air Force).
-Perhaps some of Klop's old friends told him about a little do in the old country
+His father, Jona Freiherr von Ustinow (1892-1962), better known as Klop Ustinov, had been an officer for MI-5 (a war before that he had been an officer in the Kaiserlicheluftstreitkräfte, the Klop's old friends told him about a little do in the old country.